meteor/meteor/source/packages/dynamic-import.md

   import("/libs/yet-another-example.js");
 }
 ```
-This whitelist must be imported in both client and server code so the
-referenced modules are included.
-Make sure the whitelist is imported from the
-client and server entry points.
+Make sure the whitelist is imported from both the client and server entry points.

 ## Difference to other bundling systems

-In Meteor's implementaiton, the client has perfect information about which
+In Meteor's implementation, the client has perfect information about which
 modules were in the initial bundle, which modules are in the local cache, and
 which modules still need to be fetched.
 There is never any overlap between
 requests made by a single client, nor will there be any unneeded modules in the